-In November 2019, the Company initiated a detailed soil sampling program on the property that is currently ongoing.
-Over 1,200 samples will be collected on 100m by 50m spacing to support the prioritization of 30 ranked gold targets.
-The comprehensive soil sampling program will provide a cohesive and uniform data set over much of the Caldera property and in particular the specific targets that have been prioritized as possible drill targets.
-This data will be integrated with the historical data including previous shallow drilling, geology, rock samples, the patchwork of previous soil sampling, alteration and structural mapping, and geophysics to prioritize the most promising targets for a drill program planned for 2020.
-Phase 1 of the soil sampling program and the results are detailed in Section 6.1.5 below.
+In November 2019, the Company initiated a detailed soil sampling program on the property.
+The plan was to collect over 1,200 samples on 100m by 50m spacing to support the prioritization of 30 ranked gold targets.
+It is expected that the comprehensive soil sampling program will provide a cohesive and uniform data set over much of the Caldera property and in particular the specific targets that have been prioritized as possible drill targets.
+The data will be integrated with the historical data including previous shallow drilling, geology, rock samples, the patchwork of previous soil sampling, alteration and structural mapping, and geophysics to prioritize the most promising targets for a drill program planned for 2020.
+The onset of winter curtailed the soil sampling program after 718 samples were collected.
+The results of the soil sampling program are detailed in Section 6.1.5 below.